 Modern Art & Design

-This course is designed to introduce you to some of the most exciting and challenging art of the past century and a half.
-Starting with the Impressionist art of the 1870s, and ending with Pop Art in the 1960s, we will take a whistle-stop tour of some of the major art movements associated with the period known as High Modernism, and pause a while to examine some of its leading artists, from Monet and Picasso, to Dali and Warhol.
+Starting with the Impressionists in the 1870s, and ending with Pop Art in the 1960s, we will take a whistle-stop tour of some of the major art movements associated with modernism, pausing only to look at some of its leading artists, from Monet and Picasso, to Dali and Warhol.

-This course will comprise nineteen evening sessions held in the classroom at Imperial College, South Kensington.
-At the end of the course students will also have the opportunity to attend one Saturday afternoon session at Tate Britain in London, to talk about works of art in front of the real objects.
+This course will comprise eighteen evening sessions held in the classroom at Imperial College, South Kensington.
+During the course students will also have the opportunity to attend one Saturday half-day session at a major museum in London, to discuss with their tutor works of modern art, using of actual art objects.

 8. Bloomsbury and Blast!
 British Modernism before the First World War

-12. Optimism and Austerity in Post-War Art and Design
+12. Hope and Fear in Post-War Art and Design

 16. The New Sculpture in Britain and America